-As we evolve in terms of suicide prevention in Canada, so too does our understanding of the impact of suicide on individuals, groups, and communities.
+As we evolve in terms of suicide prevention in Canada, so does our understanding of the impact of suicide on individuals, groups, and communities.

-Through this evolution our language shifts to respectfully reflect the many faces and identities of those who reach out to us, whether it be out of curiosity, for information, or to realize they are not alone.
+Through this evolution, our language shifts to respectfully reflect the many faces and identities of those who reach out to us, whether it be out of curiosity, for information, or to realize they are not alone.

-Bonnie Ball was instrumental in bringing survivors bereaved by suicide to the CASP table close to two decades ago.
-Today we know that the reach of those impacted by a suicide loss goes well beyond close family and friends to include colleagues, peers, clients, patients, a stranger who witnessed an attempt or a death and friends of friends.
+Bonnie Ball was instrumental in bringing survivors bereaved by suicide to the CASP table two decades ago.
+Today, we know that the reach of those impacted by a suicide loss goes well beyond close family and friends to include colleagues, peers, clients, patients, a stranger who witnessed an attempt or a death and friends of friends.
 Some of those people will identify themselves as bereaved by suicide, some as impacted by suicide, some as survivors of suicide loss.

 Those who have survived a suicide attempt are also survivors and yet, not all will identify or call themselves “a survivor”.
 Our identities – who we are, how we see ourselves in the world and how we identify ourselves to ourselves and to others – is as unique as each one of us.
-Recognizing that only you can identify how you identify yourself leads us to considering how we use the word “survivor” in the broader context of our organization and the communities we serve.
+Recognizing that only you can identify how you identify yourself, leads us to considering how we use the word “survivor” in the broader context of our organization and the communities we serve.

 Those who have lost someone to suicide, those bereaved by suicide, survivors of suicide loss, people who have survived an attempt, attempt survivors, those who support, care for and love someone with constant thoughts of suicide, are all people who have had their lives impacted by suicide.